The Equality Act 2010

 Equality Policy and Schemes

 The Equality Act 2010 provides a single legal framework to provide a more effective means of tackling disadvantage and discrimination.
 It harmonises previous equality legislation much of what is required by schools is already being carried out by them.
-It no

 which has been published on the Insted website which is very informative and useful for schools to adapt for their own use.

-The Equality Act 2010 introduced a single Public Sector Equality Duty (PSED) (sometimes also referred to as the ‘general duty’) that applies to public bodies, including maintained schools and Academies (including Free Schools), and which extends to all protected
+The Equality Act 2010 introduced a single Public Sector Equality Duty (PSED) (sometimes also referred to as the ‘general duty’) that applies to public bodies, including maintained schools and academies (including Free Schools), and which extends to all protected

 characteristics - race, disability, sex, age, religion or belief, sexual orientation, pregnancy and maternity and gender reassignment.
 This combined equality duty came into effect in April 2011.
 It has three main elements.
 In carrying out their functions,